Vox Piscis

-Vox Piscis, or The Book-Fish, contayning three treatises which were found in the belly of a cod-fish in Cambridge market, on Midsummer Eve last is a book published in 1627 with a very unusual origin.
+Vox Piscis, or The Book-Fish, contayning three treatises which were found in the belly of a cod-fish in Cambridge market, on Midsummer Eve last Anno Domini 1626 is a book published in 1627 with a very unusual origin.

 The original text of the work was found in the belly of a fish.
-On June 23, 1626, scholar and theologian Dr. Joseph Mede (or Mead) of Christ's College, Cambridge, was walking through Cambridge's market, when a fishwife found a small thin book (size sextodecimo) wrapped in sailcloth inside the stomach of a codfish caught at King's Lynn.
+On June 23, 1626, a fishmonger in the Cambridge market found a small thin book (size sextodecimo) wrapped in sailcloth inside the stomach of a cod caught at King's Lynn.